Clinton and Essex

 Clinton

-Lobster in Connecticut. clinton
+Lobster served in clinton

 Places to see and things to do